fenago/machine-learning/lab_guides/lab_1.md

-1. What is machine learning
+Lab 1: What is machine learning
 ===========================